balanced/balanced.github.com/_posts/2013-06-07-ember-building-search.md

 ![Date Picker](http://i.imgur.com/mF26ftR.png)

-The first consideration was what type of component it should be.
 The date picker doesn't deal with models or business logic at all, so it didn't make sense to make it a controller.
 It did have a significant amount of JavaScript to power all the advanced functionality, so we opted to make it a reusable view.

 In order to communicate date selection changes, we fire events to the controller containing this view and let the controller handle it.